Our work

 We aim to restore the Masai Mara ecosystem by creating community and wildlife waterpoints, removing fences, downsizing live stock and introducing rotational grazing schedules.
 With these actions we open up and enlarge migration corridors and restore access to enough natural resources (grass, water, minerals) for the community, their live stock and the wild animals.

-We organize tree planting days with the community to prevent soil erosion during heavy rains and to compensate the carbon offset when using wood for building manyatta's (houses).
-We give out gas cylinders to replace cooking on firewood.
+We installed more efficient cooking stoves in the villages to reduce cooking on firewood.
 Cleaning actions at the village are organized as well to collect plastic bottles which can be recycled.
 The installation of beehives is also contributing to restore the ecosystem.

 Conserve the ecosystem

-With enough ambassadors and community members we aim to establish a huge Community-owned Nature Conservancy.
+With enough ambassadors and community members we have established a 2000-hectare Community-owned Nature Conservancy.
 Essential is that landowners get compensated for protecting wildlife and conserving nature.
-Apart from donations to adopt conservancy land, there should be enough sustainable ways of income for the Maasai community to survive.
-Organic honey production, authentic Maasai beadwork and healthy meat will be good alternatives.
-We also train people from the community to become rangers in cooperation with KWS (Kenya Wildlife Service).
-The rangers will monitor wildlife and cattle and prevent conflicts.
-When wildlife and Maasai cultural heritage are well conserved, ecotourism can contribute as well and sustain the ecosystem further.
+Apart from donations to adopt conservancy land, we are working on enough sustainable ways of income for the Maasai community to survive.
+Organic honey production, authentic Maasai beadwork and products, tourism and carbon credits will be good alternatives.
+The trained rangers monitor wildlife and cattle movements and prevent human-wildlife conflicts.
+When wildlife and Maasai cultural heritage are well conserved, ecotourism can grow and contribute more to sustain the ecosystem further.

 Benefits for the Community